Licensed Therapist for Chronic Pelvic Pain and Illness in Round Rock, Texas

 I'm someone who has lived it.

-I was diagnosed with endometriosis after years of symptoms that were minimized or attributed to other causes.
+I was diagnosed with endometriosis after years of symptoms.

 I know what it is to push through extraordinary pain while maintaining professional responsibilities and appearing, to everyone around me, to be fine.